zaffnet/zaffnet.github.io/_posts/2025-11-25-building-qareen-with-agents.md

 * **Context is king.** The agents were great at parallelizing tasks once the interfaces were crystal clear.
 Ambiguous tickets turned into improv comedy (funny, but not shippable).
 * **Review over authoring.** My keyboard time dropped, but design reviews shot up.
 Catching subtle logic bugs and hallucinated imports became the main sport.
 * **Visual feedback wins.** Spinning up a quick Gradio UI to tweak modality weights made it easy to see when a reranker was overconfident, which led to instant "this mix slaps" or "hard pass" decisions.
+* **Reuse the logs.** Keeping transcripts of agent runs (commands plus outputs) made it possible to replay a good idea or diagnose when a tool change broke the chain.
+This mirrored the "replay buffer" pattern popular in existing agent frameworks.

 To coordinate the swarm, I leaned on a simple ritual: short briefs, automated tests, and human taste checks at the end.